RobKenis/rob-kenis-dot-com/blog/content/posts/terraforming_my_home_network.md

 Man, this made me feel all kinds of emotions.
 If my mistake with the SwitchOS was bad, I'll tell you the difference between `wifi-qcow` and `wifi-qcow-ac`.
 I'm enjoying writing again, but I want to keep these posts short and sweet, so I'll tell you about my wifi journey in another post.

+## WinBox versus CLI versus Terraform

+I like the UX of WinBox for viewing my configuration and understanding the current state of the devices on my network.
+I can see ARP requests, DHCP leases and throughput on ports.
+The only thing I miss from Unifi are the dashboards and statistics, I guess I'll have to dive into a Prometheus exporter and
+Grafana dashboards later on.

+As for the CLI, I barely used it.
+During the configuration of wireless networks, I did some back and forth with Copilot for troubleshooting, which asked for the output of some commands.
+Output is verbose and easy to interpret, so it's good context, both for me and the LLM.

+And then there's Terraform.
+Did it actually do a good job for this purpose?
+In this case, I think the tool fits the purpose.
+As my network is growing and more devices are added, I find myself setting VLAN tags on ports and assigning static leases quite often.
+I don't have to open WinBox for any of those cases, I change 2 files, run my _apply_ command and call it a day.
+Should I run automation for planning and applying the configuration?
+Probably not, but it seems like a good opportunity to have CI runners in my homelab again, so that will probably be another post.

+## Conclusion

+Will this adventure get me a job as a network engineer?
+Probably not.
+But was it worth it?
+Definitely.
+I would recommend an infrastructure as code setup everyday, and these are my most important takeaways:

+- Manage your bridge, ethernet ports and VLANs through automation.
+It's good documentation for which cable goes into which port.
+- Give yourself a dedicated port on the router that has no firewall rules and gives your direct access to your network devices.
+Locking yourself out is annoying.
+- If your CPU usage goes up, look into [hardware offloading](https://help.mikrotik.com/docs/spaces/ROS/pages/62390319/L3+Hardware+Offloading).

 ## References

 - [Cover image](https://unsplash.com/photos/a-close-up-of-a-server-in-a-server-room-vSprjjDbu60) by [Tyler](https://unsplash.com/@tylergm) on Unsplash